hamk-uas/datacube-storage-lab/README.md

 ### Folder and S3 configuration

 In the local clone of the present repository, create a file `.env` and configure in it environment variables specifying an S3 profile, data folders/buckets, and a result folder where timestamped result json files will be created by the benchmark.
-Use the following template tailored for CSC Puhti nodes with NVMe temporary storage (with a placefolder `<PROJECT_NUMBER>` for your project number, which you should fill in):
+Use the following template tailored for CSC Puhti nodes with NVMe temporary storage (filling in the placefolder `<PROJECT_NUMBER>` for your project number):

 ```
 DSLAB_S2L1C_NETWORK_SAFE_PATH=/scratch/project_<PROJECT_NUMBER>/sentinel2_l1c_safe